Roswell Field Putnam: Buildings in Amherst 1883-1893

-On 9 May 1882 Roswell Putnam married Sarah P. Scott, a native of Hawley, Massachusetts, a schoolteacher who had been a boarder at his parents’ home, where Roswell was living.
+On 9 May 1882, Roswell Putnam married Sarah P. Scott, a native of Hawley, Massachusetts, a schoolteacher who had been a boarder at his parents’ home, where Roswell was living.
 She was about 13 years his junior.
 A year later, the couple had a son whom they named Karl Scott Putnam.
 Sarah died in June 1884.

-At about this time, Putnam, still residing with his parents in Leverett, seems to have established himself as a professional architect and begun taking commissions in Amherst.
+At about this time, Putnam, still residing with his parents in Leverett, established himself as a professional architect and began taking commissions in Amherst.
 He designed a house for B. H. Williams in 1883 (no longer extant; photo in the Jones Library Special Collections, Amherst).
 Two documents preserved at the Jones Library, executed in September and December 1884, are agreements with John Beston, Jr., a contractor, to build homes in Amherst according to plans drawn up by R. F. Putnam, Architect.
 One of these, at 24 North Prospect Street, was contracted for by the estate of Mrs. C. W. Lessey and completed in 1885; the other, at 22 Seelye Street, was contracted for by George S. Kendrick.

-Putnam’s practice in the 1880s and early 1890s was primarily in Amherst, designing inventive Queen Anne cross-gabled houses, many in the Shingle Style, for the town’s merchants and faculty members.
+Putnam’s practice in the 1880s and early 1890s was primarily in Amherst, designing inventive Queen Anne cross-gabled houses, many in the Shingle style, for the town’s merchants and faculty members.
 The John C. Hammond house, at 222 Elm Street in Northampton (1891–94), is considered by many the apogee of his work in this style.
 Although he was the initial unanimous choice of the committee formed to recommend an architect for Amherst’s Town Hall, he did not win the commission.
 He did, however, design the North Amherst Library, which opened in 1893.

 Putnam & Bayley, 1893-1897

-In 1893 Roswell Putnam formed a partnership with Lewis D. Bayley, an architect from Louisville, Kentucky.
+In 1893, Roswell Putnam formed a partnership with Lewis D. Bayley, an architect from Louisville, Kentucky.
 The firm Putnam & Bayley opened an office at 160 Main Street, Northampton, in the Columbian Building.
 “The people of this vicinity who contemplate building will not find it necessary to send away for their architectural work,” the local paper crowed, “as we now have a firm of architects here that are second to none in the country as to experience and ability.”
 The article continues, “Although having been located here but three months they have over $75,000 worth of buildings in course of erection.”
 In 1896 the firm’s offices were moved into Northampton’s Lambie Block.
 Its houses, mostly in Northampton, became more Classical/Colonial Revival in style and symmetrical in design as the decade rolled on, but they still retained many Queen Anne features.

-Roswell Putnam was married for a second time in 1895, to Mrs. Anna Field of Springfield, a 52-year-old widow from Leverett with three adult sons.
+Roswell Putnam was married for a second time in 1895 to Mrs. Anna Field of Springfield, a 52-year-old widow from Leverett with three adult sons.
 Roswell’s son Karl would have been twelve at the time, presumably still living at home.
 Roswell Putnam built a new house for the family at 19 Columbus Avenue in Northampton.